 At the option of the implementer there MAY be an RNSEntry that corresponds to each FileSystemEndpoint where the name of the RNSEntry is the FileSystemName element of the FileSystemEndpoint and the EPR of the RNSEntry is the FileSystemEPR of the FileSystemEndpoint.
 It is expected that the file system names are unique.

-OGSAResources
+ActivityResourceUsage

 An RNSEntry that refers to a read-only ByteIO resource (file) that contains the execution resources consumed so far.
-The value returned is not guaranteed to be up-to-dateThe document.
+The value returned is not guaranteed to be up-to-date.
+The document MUST conform to the OGF URF (Usage Record Format).

-OGSAResourcesProcessControl

-- should this be modeled Usage Record?
+ActivityProcessControl

 An RNSEntry that refers to a write-only ByteIO resource (file).
 Writing an integer to this file, in textual format, causes a Unix signal to be sent to the activity’s process.
 The signal sent will depend on the integer written: if the integer written is one of the possible values for a Unix signal, the signal sent will have that value.
 If the integer written is not a valid Unix signal, or a non-integer value is written, no signal will be sent to the process.

-For example, if the string “9” is written to ControlFile, and signal 9 is supported by the underlying operating system, then signal 9 is sent to the process.
+For example, if the string “9” is written to ActivityProcessControl, and signal 9 is supported by the underlying operating system, then signal 9 is sent to the process.
 If the string “SIGKILL” is written to the file, the input is ignored and no signal is issued.

 ProcMem